 The main function of warehouses is to store large amounts of heavy and bulky goods.
-These goods are usually stored here until it is time for them to be assembled or transported to the next stage of manufacturing.
+These goods are usually stored here until it is time for them to be assembled or transported to the next manufacturing stage.
 Often, some of these heavy materials need to be transported from one place to another within the warehouse itself.
-In the absence of the right equipment to do this, workers in the warehouse itself may have to move these goods, resulting in the expenditure of a large amount of energy and time, sometimes even resulting in accidents.
-In order to avoid these situations, one can employ the use of industrial carts or transporters, also known as.
+In the absence of the right equipment to do this, workers in the warehouse may have to move these goods, resulting in a large amount of energy and time, sometimes even resulting in accidents.
+To avoid these situations, one can employ industrial carts or transporters, also known as.

-- Condition of the warehouse floor- while the castors and trolleys themselves may need little maintenance, it is important to ensure that the floor of the warehouse is maintained properly and regularly.
+- Condition of the warehouse floor- while the castors and trolleys themselves may need little maintenance, it is important to ensure that the warehouse floor is maintained properly and regularly.
 Constant breaks and protrusions in the floor, resulting in an uneven surface, could increase the load felt by the castors resulting in more wear and tear.
-Constant duress could result in the individual parts of the castor such as the swivel, bearings, and wheels being damaged to the point of needing to be repaired or replaced more often than necessary.
-In order to avoid these problems, it is best to ensure that the surface of the warehouse is kept smooth always
+Constant duress could result in the individual parts of the castor, such as the swivel, bearings, and wheels being damaged to the point of needing to be repaired or replaced more often than necessary.
+To avoid these problems, it is best to ensure that the warehouse’s surface is always kept smooth.

 - Load of the castor- how much a trolley or cart can take as a load depends mainly on the castors.
-Based on whether the trolley is using three castors or all four (because of uneven warehouse floors), the load that the trolley can handle will vary.
-There is a specific industrial formula that is used to calculate the load- add 25% of the total load and then divide by three.
+Based on whether the trolley uses three castors or all four (because of uneven warehouse floors), the trolley’s load will vary.
+A specific industrial formula is used to calculate the load- add 25% of the total load and then divide by three.
 Multiply this figure by the number of castors in use to get the total weight that the trolley can handle.
-In case the warehouse uses shock loading as a way to load trolleys, make sure to account for this as well
+If the warehouse uses shock loading to load trolleys, make sure to account for this as well.

 - Castor flutter- Castor flutter refers to the noise made by the castor when operating at high speed or when moving in an uncontrolled manner because of misalignment.
 This noise is referred to as castor flutter.
 There are two ways to avoid flutter- firstly, by ensuring that the castors are always oiled well and secondly, by moving the wheels at a low speed.

-In order to ensure that your trolleys are perfectly aligned and will be durable over long periods of time, make sure that you buy the right trolleys first.
-Advance Equipment is a company that specialises in different types of trolleys based on what you need to use them for.
+To ensure that your trolleys are perfectly aligned and durable over long periods of time, make sure that you buy the right trolleys first.
+Advance Equipment is a company that specializes in different types of trolleys based on what you need to use them for.
 Click onto know more.